 - To promote 'green' recreation as a lifestyle

 - To manage nature areas for the advancement of life sciences

 1960s – Planting the First Trees

-Our then Prime Minister, Mr Lee Kuan Yew, launched our first Tree Planting Campaign, which signified the start of the greening movement in Singapore.
+Founding Prime Minister, Mr Lee Kuan Yew, launched our first nationwide tree planting campaign, which signified the start of the greening movement in Singapore.

 1967 – Setting up of specialist Parks and Trees Unit

 The specialist Parks and Trees Unit was set up by the Public Works Department (PWD).